a

 What the statement implies is that the distress caused by the cruelties of the Syrian oppressor against the Judean revolutionaries could only be compared to the distress caused by the corruption and cruelty of the priestly rulers at the time that the prophets were silenced in Israel.

-Cruption and cruelty were the defining qualities of this period indeed.
-Jason became high priest instead of his brother Onias III by offering king Antiochus IV yearly taxes double the amount his brother Onias had given him.
+A while later, after the Greeks had ousted the Persian overlords, a certain Jason became high priest instead of his brother Onias III by offering king Antiochus IV yearly taxes double the amount his brother Onias had given him.
 When three years later he sent a relative by the name of Menelaus with the yearly taxes to Antiochia, the king gave this Menelaus the high-priestship after he had offered to pay an even bigger yearly tribute than the one Jason had offered him.
 A year later, when Menelaus was accused by the erstwhile high-priest Onias III of illegitimately making presents of golden temple goblets to curry favor with the Syrian rulers, the usurper had the former high-priest killed.
 After ten years in the high-priestly position, years in which he made the Jerusalem populace suffer greatly, Menelaus was called to Antioch, where king Antiochus V ordered him to be thrown in a tower filled with ashes.

-It is no surprise therefore that soon after taking the reigns of government the new rulers fell prey to the same lust for power and wealth that had led them to oust their Zadokite predecessors.
+It is no surprise therefore that soon after taking the reigns of government the new Maccabean rulers fell prey to the same lust for power and wealth that had led them to oust their Zadokite predecessors.
 Especially their most prominent king, Alexander Jannaeus [127-76 BC] was feared for his cruelty.
 During the Jewish civil war, while dining with his concubines, he watched eight hundred rebels being crucified as their wives and children were being killed in front of them.

 The era of Life in the Embrace of the Other

 This protest movement flourished all over the ancient near east and has survived in the teachings ascribed to the prophet of Nazareth.
-His message was meant to alleviate the anguish of the masses, here and now.
+His message was meant to alleviate the suffering of the masses, here and now.
 His “Kingdom of God” pointed to the possibility given each human being to find happiness and peace by listening to the divine voice within.
-That’s why he could say that god’s kingdom had come near, that it actually was right here, waiting in the recreation of any person’s life into eternal life.
+That’s why he could say that god’s kingdom had come near, that it was right here, waiting in the re-creation of any person’s life into eternal life.

 Moreover, in response to the cultural and spiritual upheavals of the Renaissance, the Catholic Church initiated tribunals to stamp out heresy.
-Thus the Inquisition was born ,which would burn the witches and their brew and brooms and terminate their transcendental sabbaths.
-Nature, where the Living Ones were said to reside, the realm where the spirit roams, had been closed off for spiritual adventures.
-The witches’ screams of anguish traumatized western society and the fear of the Lord took hold of peoples’ minds.
-In Geneva, Protestant reformer John Calvin had a little girl punish, not for daring to sing happily, but for not singing one of his edifying songs, in church, on a Sunday morning of all things!
-Then, as the French historian Michelet sadly noted, “the singing stopped!”
-The spirit had been muzzled properly again.
+Thus, the Inquisition was born, which would burn the witches and their brew and brooms and terminate their transcendental sabbaths.
+Nature, the realm where the spirit roams and the Living Ones were said to reside, had been closed off for spiritual adventures.
+The witches’ screams of anguish had traumatized western society and the fear of the Lord had taken hold of the people.

-But not everywhere, because beyond Europe’s borders, and especially in the Americas, the spirit still manifested in the jungles and on the mountains, on the desert plains and even in the barren Arctic.
+But beyond Europe’s borders, and especially in the Americas, the spirit still manifested itself in the jungles and on the mountains, on the desert plains and even in the barren Arctic.
 Through the use of the “Plants of the Gods,” as the indigenous peoples called them, or through body denying initiation techniques, as among the plains Indians and the Eskimos, the forebears and the gods within were summoned to provide understanding and spiritual well-being.
-It is from their interaction with - among others - ayahuasca, peyote and psilocybin mushroom-using indigenous peoples that Europeans and Americans of European descent learned about the psychoactive properties of these substances and the spirituality they engender.
+It is from their interaction with - among others - ayahuasca, peyote and psilocybin mushroom-cosuming indigenous peoples that Europeans and Americans of European descent learned about the psychoactive properties of these substances and the spirituality they engender.

 The western mind's confrontation with the wisdom from the heart

-Having classified thousands of Amazonian plants, Schultes was uncapable to distinguish between multiple varieties of ayahuasca – the vine of the soul – which the indigenous jungle dwellers were able to tell apart, “at once and frequently on sight and at a significant distance, without feeling, tasting, smelling, crushing, tearing or other physical manipulation".
+Having classified thousands of Amazonian plants, Schultes was unable to distinguish between multiple varieties of ayahuasca – the vine of the soul – which the indigenous jungle dwellers were able to tell apart, “at once and frequently on sight and at a significant distance, without feeling, tasting, smelling, crushing, tearing or other physical manipulation".
 All that Schultes would affirm about the enhanced indigenous knowledge of ayahuasca was that it accounted for an ocular phenomenon.
 Even though Schultes drank the ayahuasca brew on multiple occasions, encumbered by his classifying mind he could see different colours and patterns but not the ‘the ocular phenomena’ his indigenous interlocutors would observe.
 Schultes was never able to solve the enigma at the basis of his perceptive limitations; only Terence McKenna has suggested that ayahuasca could unlock invisible parts of the electromagnetic spectrum normally hidden from human perception.

 Schultes’ contemporary Weston La Barre, had less tolerance for the un-scientific admiration of what he must have missed out on: